lore/lore/docs/introduction/Examples.md

 # Examples

 Lore is distributed with a few examples in its [source code](https://github.com/lore/lore/tree/master/examples).
+If there is a specific example you'd like to see that doesn't exist, feel free to create an issue to suggest it.

 ## TodoMVC